About Us

 PLOs assessed: 10

 Process: Reports career outcomes, employment information, and continuing education plans of recent graduates within the entire University of Minnesota system.
-Data is obtained through student surveys, National Student Clearinghouse, HEPdata (career Append and social media match process) and other methods.
-Data collection begins via student survey during a student’s final year and up to 9 months post-graduation with other data sources mined for information following the survey.
-The data is reported annually with updates available approximately one year after graduation.
-Data can be broken down by major as well as many student demographics, resulting in useful information regarding successes and potential improvements within the program as it relates to the goals of preparing students for journalism and strategic communication professions.
+Data is obtained through student surveys, National Student Clearinghouse, HEPdata (career Append and social media match process), and other methods.
+Data collection begins via student survey during a student’s final year and up to 9 months post-graduation, with other data sources mined for information following the survey.
+The data is reported annually, with updates available approximately one year after graduation.
+Data can be broken down by major and many student demographics, resulting in useful information regarding successes and potential improvements within the program goals of preparing students for journalism and strategic communication professions.

 Timeline: Once a year, beginning in reporting year 2021